skellis46/slipbox/types of understanding.md

 _thoughts & links:_

 - see for example Noë's analysis of understanding why a joke is funny in [[a case for writing in practice-research]] and also in [[art as source of knowledge]], and in [[conversation and understanding]]
-- the critical question for me is to be clear how understanding is different know from knowledge
+- the critical question for me is to be clear how understanding is different know from knowledge: see perhaps [[understanding is liberation from the old]] (Huxley)
 - compare with [[gadamer and understanding as an event]] and how it seems to differ inconsequentially from objectual understanding
 - worth noting how common it is (or at least it seems to be) in practice-research for the words _knowledge_ and _understanding_ to be lumped together.
 See [[borgdorff - debate on research in the arts#^e4ce42]]
 - see Scrivener in [[scrivener - transformational practice]] and development of understanding through art